One Planet summit aims to protect global biodiversity | DW | 11.01.2021

 World leaders met for an online One Planet Summit Monday to discuss climate change and the preservation of biodiversity and ecosystems.

-The one-day event was scheduled to take place in the southern French port city of Marseille in 2020 but was postponed due to the coronavirus pandemic.
+The one-day event had been scheduled to take place in the southern French port city of Marseille in 2020, but was postponed due to the coronavirus pandemic.

 Diplomacy on climate issues took a back seat last year as countries worldwide struggled to contain the pandemic and its economic effects.